matrix-hacks/matrix-puppet-mattermost/README.md

 - [x] receive typing events
 - [x] send files
 - [x] receive files
+- [x] support default emojis of mattermost (translating to unicode)

 So the basic functionality should work but there is a lot of stuff like attachments, edits, quoting, events (user x joined, user y left) that may be added in the future.